CodeYourFuture/Terminal-Coursework-Week1/README.md

 Copy the output of the script here

 <!-- Write your answer here -->
+I have counted to 1
+I have counted to 2
+I have counted to 3
+I have counted to 4
+I have counted to 5
+I have counted to 6
+I have counted to 7
+I have counted to 8
+I have counted to 9
+I have counted to 10
 ### 4) Quiz

 In this directory you'll find a quick quiz for you to complete